danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 >
 >\## THINK
 >
->\[You give a long and in-depth bicameral dialogue (self 1: xx; self 2: xx; with at least 5 turns), thinking about the data you have received, being keen on details, discourses, data segments, and anything else an ethnographer would think about.
+>\[You give a long and in-depth bicameral dialogue (Self 1: x\\nSelf 2: x; taking at least 5 turns), thinking about the data you have received, being keen on details, discourses, data segments, and anything else an ethnographer would think about.
 Let any ideas that come to you flow out here.]
 >
 >\# DATA SEGMENTATION
 >